ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch8 Model Training and Hyperparameter Tuning.md

 2. Process
 	1. Cloud Dataflow is a serverless, fully managed ETL service that offers exactly-once streaming semantics that reduces MapReduce performance problems.
 	2. Cloud Data Fusion is covered in [[Ch3 Feature Engineering]].
 	3. Cloud Dataproc: fully managed and highly scalable service for apache spark/flink/presto and more.
 It has integration with other services like Storage/BigQuery/Bigtable/Logging/Monitoring.
+Connectors that connect to